hazelcast/hazelcast/docs/design/security/03-tls-key-material-reload.md

 ### Considered alternative approach

-Another approach how to deal with reloads would be to introducing only `true`/`false` flag to enable/disable the cache completely.
-As this approach could have a bigger performance impact this alternative won't be implemented.
+Another approach to deal with reloads would be reloading the material for every connection or introducing only the `true`/`false` flag to enable/disable a non-expiring cache altogether.
+As these approaches could impact performance, we won't implement these alternatives.

 ## Technical design

-The abstract class `com.hazelcast.internal.nio.ssl.SSLEngineFactorySupport` in `hazelcast-enterprise` will be extended to support the new property.
+The abstract class `com.hazelcast.internal.nio.ssl.SSLEngineFactorySupport` in `hazelcast-enterprise` repository will be extended to support the new property.
-Its implementations will be aligned.
+We will also align the implementations (i.e. child classes).

 Hazelcast sample full configuration will be extended.
 The property will be added to `hazelcast-full-example` and `hazelcast-client-full-example` files.

 ## Testing

-New tests covering the new functionality will be added into the `hazelcast-enterprise` repository.
+New tests covering the new functionality will be added to the `hazelcast-enterprise` repository.